JadenNaidoo/JadenNaidoo/README.md

 - 📫 How to reach me **jrn69032@gmail.com**

-- ⚡ Fun fact about me **I really love music and used to play bass!**
+- ⚡ Fun fact about me **I was the captain of my high school's senior debate team and even won an episode of a debating show on national TV!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">